forestdatapartnership/whisp-app/README.md

   }```
 ## Getting Started

 To get started with Whisp, ensure you have [Node.js](https://nodejs.org) and [Python 3.11](https://www.python.org/downloads/) installed on your system.
-We assume you are a registered user in [Asset Registry](https://asset-registry.agstack.org) and [Collect Earth Online](https://app.collect.earth/).
 Then, follow these steps:

 1. **Clone the Repository**